ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Numerical results

 where the function components are defined as follows:

 Here, $x\in \mathbb{R}^n$ represents model coefficients we are trying to find, $\hat{x}$ coefficient vector without the intercept, $a_j$ the feature vector and $y_j$ the relevant label.

 There are several factors and parameter choices which influence the behavior of the algorithm.
-For this experiment, we set the initial subsampling size $N_0^i=0.05N$, and we update the size at Step 2 when needed by a small amount, $\Delta N_k^i=0.001N$.
-For the nonmonotonicity parameters we set $t_k=\frac{1}{(k+1)^{1.1}}$, and $\overline{t}_k=\frac{1}{(k+1)^{1.1}}$, which satisfy \eqref{tk} and \eqref{tkn}.
+For this experiment, we set the initial subsampling size $N_0^i=0.01N$, and we update the size at Step 2 when needed by a small amount, $\Delta N_k^i=0.02N$.
+For the nonmonotonicity parameters we set $t_k=\frac{1}{(k+1)^{1.51}}$, and $\overline{t}_k=\frac{100}{(k+1)^{1.51}}$, which satisfy \eqref{tk} and \eqref{tkn}.
 Since the power of the denominator is slightly larger than 1, the algorithm will slowly and gradually decrease the tolerance towards the rise of the function value.
-Both additional sampling sizes $D_k^1$ and $D_k^2$ are set to $1$ for all iterations in order to keep the additional sampling computationally cheap.
+Both additional sampling sizes $D_k^1$ and $D_k^2$ are set to $2$ for all iterations in order to keep the additional sampling computationally cheap.
 We compare algorithms' true marginal function values $\omega(x_k)$ as a measure of stationarity for multi-objective problems.
-We calculate $\omega(x_k)$ at each iteration and plot it against the computational costs modeled by the number of scalar products.
-This serves as a reliable way to track the computational cost of the algorithms since scalar products represent a dominant cost in the process of evaluating the functions.
-The following Figures \ref{cifar} and \ref{mnistfig} compare the three mentioned algorithms for the fixed budget of $ 10^6$ scalar products for CIFAR10 dataset and $5\cdot 10^5$ for MNIST dataset.
-We have also included the subsampling sizes of SMOP and ASMOP for both function components in both figures.
+We calculate $\omega(x_k)$ at each iteration and plot it against the FEV or CPU time.
+For all the considered methods, we perform $5$ runs with the same parameters and report the plots of the averaged values.
+In the plots of $\omega(x_k)$, a shaded region is shown to represent the Standard Deviation.

+The following Figures \ref{cifar}, \ref{mnistfig}, \ref{mnistfashionfig} and \ref{mnistfairnessfig} compare the three mentioned algorithms for the fixed budget of $8\cdot10^6$ function evaluation and 80 seconds for CIFAR10 dataset, $10^6$ and 3 seconds for MNIST dataset, $2\cdot10^6$ and 6 seconds for Fashion MNIST dataset and $10^5$ and $0.3$ seconds for MNIST-Fairness dataset.
+We have also included the subsampling sizes of SMOP and ASMOP for both function components in all figures.
 It is evident that ASMOP uses small amount of information to achieve large function reduction.
-We have noticed that if we set $5\%$ of samples as a starting size, and increase the size of both subsamples by $1\%$ of the respective maximum sample size, the subsampling sizes update similarly for both criteria $f^1$ and $f^2$.
+We have noticed that if we set $1\%$ of samples as a starting size, and increase the size of both subsamples by $2\%$ of the respective maximum sample size, the subsampling sizes update similarly for both criteria $f^1$ and $f^2$.

-Using a standard procedure, as in \cite{CMV} and \cite{NNL}, it is possible to locate the entire Pareto front by utilizing an algorithm which finds Pareto critical points.
-The procedure is based on choosing the starting approximation of the front, expanding it by adding points in its neighbourhood, applying the chosen algorithm (ASMOP in our case) for several iterations for each point and finally updating the front with the resulting points so that no point is dominated by another.
-The following figure shows the approximation of the convex Pareto front for the regularized logistic regression problem \ref{logregf} with CIFAR10 dataset.